sanderaigar/TheNotifier/README.md

-# TheNotifier
+# Example
-Notifications for all your needs
+An example greeter plugin